-- Latin America favorable price mix in the majority of the segment's business units and the impact of inflationary environments in several markets; - North America favorably impacted as a result of price increases and package mix; - Asia Pacific unfavorably impacted by channel and beverage category mix, geographic mix and pricing initiatives in certain markets; and - Bottling Investments unfavorable price mix attributable to channel, product and package mix.
+- Latin America favorable price mix in the majority of the segment's business units and the impact of inflationary environments in several markets. - North America favorably impacted as a result of price increases and package mix; - Asia Pacific unfavorably impacted by geographic mix; and - Bottling Investments unfavorable price mix attributable to channel, product and package mix.